Samsung Electronics: Samsung's Response to the Russian Market Post-2022 Invasion of Ukraine

 After Russia's 2022 invasion of Ukraine, Samsung's response to the Russian market was inconsistent, revealing mixed signals.
 Initially, the company halted shipments to Russia, seemingly aligning with international pressure.
 However, Samsung maintained a presence via gray imports through other Customs Union countries like Armenia and Belarus.

 Despite donating $6 million for humanitarian aid, Samsung continued sourcing Russian metals and considered leasing its Kaluga factory to local businesses instead of leaving.
 By 2023, Samsung had resumed marketing activities in Russia, indicating instability and raising doubts about the company's commitment to international sanctions.

 National Samsung Electronics Union 2024 Worker Strikes

 On 5 June 2024, The National Samsung Electronics Union announced their first historic strike of roughly 28,000 workers on June 7.
 Negotiations failed to satisfy workers who are asking for a 6.5% raise.
-On 1 July 2024, the union announced that they would launch a 3-day strike from 8–10 July after negotiations fell short, with the majority of the workers striking from manufacturing states and in-production development.
+On 1 July 2024, the union announced that it would launch a 3-day strike from 8–10 July after negotiations fell short, with the majority of the workers striking from manufacturing states and in-production development.
 The strike was converted into an indefinite strike due to lack of response from management.
 The strike ended on 1 August, under institutional pressure and falling numbers, though the union said it intended to continue fighting for its demands with other tactics.